jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-1.md

 #### Property __: Redundancy Redundancy
 The system should have redundancy built in to provide better uptime and to prevent loss of data.
 Multiple servers in different locations should be used so if one location is temporarily unavailable, user data is still accessible from another location.
 This would also serve as a backup of that can be used to restore missing data.

-#### Property __: File Integrity
+#### Property __: File Consistency
 If a file is modified or deleted by one user, it shall be consistent across the system.
 It is important to keep the file servers in sync because inconsistancies can lead to confusion and error.

 #### Property __: File Metadata
 Every file will have metadata associated with it, such as when it was last modified, and who it was modified by.
-The timestamps will all be in local server time.
+The timestamps will all be in local group server time.
 This information is important to have as it shows when it was last changed so that users can make sure they have the most up to date version.

 #### Property __: Concurrent Access Protocol (CAP)
 Multiple users should be able to read a file at the same time, but only one user at a time should be able to write to a file.
 A write lock can be put in place so that users are not writing over eachothers' work, resulting in lost data.